DiogoDeAndrade/LastBreath/README.md

 - Got city graphics in, and a city revive mechanics (I know, I said feature lock...)

+### End conditions (Sun 11:15)

+- End conditions are now checked, game now can go back to main menu (if there is one), winner is announced

 ## Todo

 - ~~Bug with input and respawns~~